 Minimee is proud to be managed by ECE Management.
 ECE Management provides support and guidance for the centre and centre owners to ensure high quality care and education is maintained within the centre.
-Tracey Brown from ECE Management is our Area Manager.
-Tracey visits on a regular basis and oversees the general running of the centre.
+Pam Cawley from ECE Management Company is our Area Manager.
+Pam visits on a regular basis and oversees the general running of the centre.

-Our Centre Supervisor, Louise Jones, is supporting the team to grow and develop.
-Louise has worked in the early childhood sector for a number of years, in a range of different settings, with the last five years being in Reggio inspired centres.
+Our Centre Supervisor, Claire Perry, is supporting the team to grow and develop.
+Claire has worked in the early childhood sector for over 12 years, in a range of different settings, from administration, educator amoghst all the ECE age groups and currently as manager.

 Working with not only with the children in the centre, but the families as well is of key importance in the Centres philosophy and in our 2013 ERO Review, it was noted that "leaders have developed a culture where relationships between teachers, families and children are the focus".
-Louise will work alongside the teachers to support your family's induction into the centre.
-If you have any questions during your time at the centre, Louise is more than happy to help.
+Claire works alongside the teachers to support your family's induction into the centre, and transparency and relationships are developed and continuously built upon.
+If you have any questions during your time at the centre, Claire is more than happy to help.

-This space is for our youngest children here at Minimee - our infants and young toddlers.
-Our teaching team in the Toe Toe Room is made up of Siobhan, Emalyn, Kiri and Rebecca.
+This space is for our youngest children here at Minimee - our infants and young toddlers are aged anything from 3 months up to 2 years of age.
+Our teaching team in the Toe Toe Room is made up of Kiri (head teacher) Rachel and Sarah.
 Our small group size, carefully selected resources and our gentle and caring teachers are what makes such a high quality room for our under two's.

 Our goal and vision for teaching and learning is guided by Te Whariki's learning goals and outcomes for the children.
 Alongside this curriculum document we embrace inspiring aspects of the Reggio Emilia teaching philosophy.